CLANCY OVERELL | Editor | CONTACT

 The New York billionaire’s comments were met with cheering and laughter, as he continued to pull funny faces and make disparaging remarks about hispanic farmers and the African American civil rights movement.

 “All live matter, especially poor and uneducated people!
 That’s you guys.
 Let’s make America great again…”

-As the presidential candidate’s popularity grows in the poorer states, political analysts say there are clear parallels between the rise of Donald Trump and the Australian federal election of 2013.
+As the President’s popularity begins to decline in the poorer states, political analysts say there are clear parallels between the demise of Donald Trump and the final days of Tony Abbott.

-“The Murdoch media are putting this man forward on all outlets.
-What FOX News are doing for Donald Trump is very similar to what NewsLimited did for (former) Australian Prime Minister Tony Abbott,” says Michael Shearer, a political columnist from Time Magazine.
+“The American media are slamming this man on all outlets.
+What the Guardian are doing for Donald Trump is very similar to what the ABC did for (former) Australian Prime Minister Tony Abbott,” says Michael Shearer, a political columnist from Time Magazine.

 “Not to mention the similarities in their campaigning.
 The anti-immigration fear-mongering, the petty cheap shots at rival politicians, the bizarre use of religion…”

 “Believe it or not, Donald Trump is not the first politician to eat a raw onion on live television,”